YuanyeZ/message-rest-api/README.md

 ### Deployment
 The project has been deployed to the clound
 #### public access https://message-rest-api-docker-pm7foyk4ma-uc.a.run.app
-eg. https://message-rest-api-docker-pm7foyk4ma-uc.a.run.app/api/v1/messages will retrieve all the messages
+eg. https://message-rest-api-docker-pm7foyk4ma-uc.a.run.app/api/v1/messages will retrieve all the messages.
-#### continuousely deployment is enabled for this project
+#### continuously deployment is enabled for this project
 any push to `gcp` branch will trigger the build and deployment